Uniminutoarduino/SBCReview/README.md

 ## Credit
 This work has been possible with the efforts of the following persons:

-- MEd Jonathan Álvarez Ariza: jalvarez@uniminuto.edu
+- MEd.
+Jonathan Álvarez Ariza: jalvarez@uniminuto.edu
-- MSc Heyson Báez Ramos: heysonbaez@gmail.com
+- MSc.
+Heyson Báez Ramos: heysonbaez@gmail.com

 Engineering Professors